 Take the pressure out of big meals with roast turkey breast instead of a whole bird.
 This turns out perfectly each time with only a few ingredients.

 - 1 bone-in, skin-on split turkey breast (half the breast), about 2 ½ pounds

 - Arrange the turkey in a shallow baking dish.
 Rub all over with the softened butter, including rubbing some butter gently under the skin of the turkey, being careful not to tear the skin.

 - Wash your hands.
 Sprinkle the salt all over the turkey and add plenty of black pepper to the skin.
 Pour one cup of the stock in the bottom of the baking dish.

 - Roast the turkey uncovered in the oven for 35-45 minutes until an internal thermometer (placed at the thickest part of the meat but not touching the bone) registers 160F.
 Remove the turkey from the oven and let rest uncovered while you make the gravy.

 - Make the gravy.
-In a skillet over medium heat, whisk the oil and flour together to form a paste.
+In a skillet over medium heat, whisk the butter and flour together to form a paste.